U.S. lawmakers eye military sports sponsorship budget for cuts

 Rep. Betty McCollum, a Democrat from Minnesota, who led a drive last year to halt the military's $7.4 million sponsorship of NASCAR stock car racing, has joined with Republican Representative Jack Kingston of Georgia to try to halt any military sponsorships of professional sports.

-Called the "UFC amendment," after the popular martial arts company Ultimate Fighting Championship that pits fighters against each other in contests where kicking, head-butting and punching without gloves are allowed, i t would ban all Pentagon sports sponsorships.
+Called the "UFC amendment," after the popular martial arts company Ultimate Fighting Championship, it would ban all Pentagon sports sponsorships.

 "In this difficult fiscal environment, we need to make smart investments and smart cuts," McCollum said.
 "Taxpayer-funded sponsorships like the Ultimate Fighting Championship are a waste of taxpayer money."